rybson118/git_starter1/README.md

 # git_starter1
-this is README file is created for perpouses
+this is README file is created for purposes